TWLOPA/aurix-demo/README.md

 - No persistent conversation history across sessions
 - Single demo session ID for all calls

+## About This Project

+This project was built as part of an application for the Forward Deployed Strategist (FDS) role at ElevenLabs.
+The FDS role requires a combination of technical implementation skills, customer understanding, solution architecture, and clear communication.

+Aurix demonstrates these competencies:

+- **Technical depth**: Full-stack implementation with Next.js, real-time databases, webhook integrations, and voice AI configuration
+- **Domain expertise**: Understanding of regulated healthcare requirements, compliance needs, and enterprise customer concerns
+- **Solution design**: Architectural decisions that balance capability, security, and user experience
+- **Communication**: Clear documentation explaining not just what was built, but why

+For a detailed explanation of technical decisions and their rationale, see [docs/TECHNICAL_DECISIONS.md](docs/TECHNICAL_DECISIONS.md).

 ## Contributing

 This project was built as a demonstration.
 If you have suggestions or find issues, please open a GitHub issue.